Parsers

 The Specify CLI is the perfect tool to help you see how Specify transforms your design data.

-By default, Specify generates your assets as files.
-However, in this example we would like to have them in JSON first to see the data Specify returns us - see below.
+In this example we would like to have them in JSON first to see the data Specify returns.

-The following configuration file generates an icons.json file containing our icon in JSON.
+The following configuration file filters vector assets from a group named "Icons" and generates an vectors.json file containing our icon in JSON.

 Input